 Distinguishing Features of Ballads

-Ballads, no matter which category they fall into, mostly rely on simple and easy-to-understand language or dialect from its origin.
+Ballads, no matter which category they fall into, mainly rely on simple and easy-to-understand language or dialect from its origin.
 Stories about hardships, tragedies, love, and romance are standard ingredients of the ballad.
 This is irrespective of geographical origins.

 Ballads in Literature